Richer Output for Richer Countries: Uncovering Geographical Disparities in Generated Stories and Travel Recommendations: Approach

 For geo-anchored applications, such as travel recommendations and story generation, there is often no definitive right or wrong response.
 One possible approach is to find local participants from every geographical region, and request them to qualitatively evaluate each response.
 Past work has noted that it is challenging to find such participants \citep{basu2023inspecting}.
 Instead, we quantify few attributes that we believe contribute to the quality of the response, such as uniqueness and informativeness.
 We briefly describe these attributes:

 \paragraph{Uniqueness.} Every location presents a blend of historical, cultural, geographical, and environmental factors, contributing to its unique identity.
 To reflect this, models need to be aware of these distinctive aspects for different regions.
 We use the uniqueness measure to capture how distinct the subjective responses for a given location are compared to others.
 We make a slight modification to the TF-IDF metric to calculate the average rarity of words generated in the response of a location compared to other locations.
 Terms which score high as per our metric, anecdotally, reflect regional artifacts (e.g., ``dosa'' for India).
+Additionally, we also compute the Type-Token Ratio (TTR), the ratio of unique words to total words, which captures the lexical diversity of these responses.
+Past efforts have effectively used the TTR metric to measure richness in vocabulary in various contexts \citep{balestrucci2024m, morris2023using}.
 We provide further details of the uniqueness metric in \hyperref[sec:Appendix Uniqueness Calculation]{Appendix \ref{sec:Appendix Uniqueness Calculation}}.

 \paragraph{Informativeness.} It is challenging to quantify the overall informativeness of a response, as a proxy, we compute the number of geographical entities present in model responses.
 Both the examined applications solicit geographical details, and therefore we tag the responses using Spacy NER tagger to extract GPE (Geopolitical entities), LOC (Non-GPE locations) and FAC (buildings, airports, etc.).
 We also attempt to quantify the factual correctness, or utility, of recommendations by estimating the proximity of the extracted locations to the city in question.
 However, quantifying this turns out to be quite challenging (see \S\ref{sec:limitations} for details).